pustotnik/zenmake/docs/buildconf.rst

     - If it is list of paths then ZenMake will try to use this list as paths to sub directories with the buildconf files and will use all found ones.
       Paths can be absolute or relative to the startdir_.
-    - If it is an empty list or python special value None or just absent at all then ZenMake will not try to use any sub directories of the project to find buildconf files.
+    - If it is an empty list or just absent at all then ZenMake will not try to use any sub directories of the project to find buildconf files.

 .. _buildconf-taskparams: